Boulangerie/starflow/README.md

 > A **workflow** is a series of steps the developer has to go through in order to work on an issue/feature.

 A workflow is defined as the value of a target.
-It's an array where each element can is an object with a single key associated to an array.
+It's an array where each element is an object with a single key associated to an array.
 For example:

  ```
- { 'createBranch': [] },
+ target: [
- { 'gitRebase': ['origin/master', 'master'] }
+   { 'gitRebase': ['origin/master', 'master'] },
+   { 'createBranch': [] }
+ ]
  ```

 ### Available commands